The Aging Multiverse: Generating Condition-Aware Facial Aging Tree via Training-Free Diffusion: Method

 \textit{Attention Key Modulation.} Modifying only the attention value $V$ can cause inconsistencies.
 In particular, since $Q_{\text{edit}}$ and $K_{\text{edit}}$ do not carry information from the inversion branch, the attention weights may misalign with the modulated $V_{\text{proj}}$, leading to unrealistic results such as distorted face or out-of-distribution images, as shown in ablation studies Fig.~\ref{fig:k_motivation}.
 To address this, we also adjust the key tensor $K_{\text{edit}}$ using features from $K_{\text{inv}}$:

 Here, $g$ is a scaling factor that controls the inversion-editing trade-off and $A$ serves as an attention alignment matrix.
+We used $g=0.5$ in this paper, which we empirically found to strike a good balance between editing and identity preservation.
 This update ensures that the attention computation reflects both the editing goal and the identity constraint, improving consistency in the final output.
 Finally, attention layers during editing using $\text{DiT}$ is computed using $(Q_{\text{edit}}, K_{\text{mod}}, V_{\text{proj}})$.